sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 ## Business Model Innovation Through Multi-Agent Architecture

-These technical capabilities enable fundamentally new business models that weren't possible with traditional software or even single-agent AI systems:
+These technical capabilities enable fundamentally new business models that weren't possible with traditional software or even single-agent AI systems

 **Consumer Personalization at Scale (B2C)** Each user gets their own AI agent that learns their preferences, communication style, and needs over time.
 These personal agents can collaborate with other user agents to share general insights (like market trends or product recommendations) while maintaining individual privacy.
 Imagine personal financial advisors that learn from the anonymous success patterns of millions of other advisors while remaining completely personalized to individual circumstances.